Raghadgg/pdsnd_github/documentation/README.md

 pdsnd final project: Post your work on GitHub <Explore US bikeshare Data>

 ### Description
-This is the third and final project of udacity's pdsnd course, that includes work done on a previous project were we explored a US bikeshare data using Python and answering questions like:
+This is the third and final project of udacity's pdsnd course, which includes work done on a previous project were we explored a US bikeshare database using Python and answering questions like:

 1- Popular times